-Many years ago, one of the world’s most popular hacker Kevin Mitnick explained in his book “The Art of Deception” the power of social engineering techniques, today we are aware that social engineering can be combined with hacking to power insidious attacks.
+In his book, “The Art of Deception,” popular hacker Kevin Mitnick explained the power of social engineering techniques.
+Today, we are aware that social engineering can be combined with hacking to power insidious attacks.

-Let’s consider for example social media and mobile platforms; they are considered powerful attack vectors for various categories of threat actors because they allow hitting large audience instantaneously.
+Let’s consider, for example, social media and mobile platforms; they are powerful attack vectors for various categories of threat actors because they allow hitting large audiences instantaneously.

-Let’s see in detail which are most common social engineering attacks used to targets users.
+Let’s take a close look at the most common social engineering attacks used to target users.

 Phishing attacks are the most common type of attacks leveraging social engineering techniques.
-Attackers use emails, social media and instant messaging, and SMS to trick victims into providing sensitive information or visiting malicious URL in the attempt to compromise their systems.
+Attackers use emails, social media, instant messaging and SMS to trick victims into providing sensitive information or visiting malicious URLs in the attempt to compromise their systems.

 Phishing attacks present the following common characteristics:

-- Messages are composed to attract the user’s attention, in many cases to stimulate his curiosity providing a few information on a specific topic and suggesting that the victims visit a specific website to gain further data.
+- Messages are composed to attract the user’s attention, in many cases to stimulate his curiosity by providing a few pieces of information on a specific topic and suggesting that the victims visit a specific website to learn more.

-- Phishing messages aimed to gather user’s information presents a sense of urgency in the attempt to trick the victim into disclosing sensitive data to resolve a situation that could get worse without the victim’s interaction.
+- Phishing messages aimed at gathering a user’s information convey a sense of urgency.
+This is an attempt to trick the victim into disclosing sensitive data in order to resolve a situation that could get worse without the victim’s interaction.

-Once a victim visits the page on the compromised website a backdoor trojan is installed on his computer, Watering Hole method of attacks is very common for cyber espionage operation or state-sponsored attacks.
+Once a victim visits the page on the compromised website, a backdoor Trojan is installed on his computer.
+A watering hole method of attack is very common for a cyber-espionage operation or state-sponsored attacks.

-Whaling adopts the same methods of spear phishing attacks, but the scam email is designed to masquerade as a critical business email sent from a legitimate authority, typically from relevant executives of important organizations.
-Typically, the content of the message sent is designed for upper management and reports some kind of fake company-wide concern or high confidential information.
+Whaling adopts the same methods of spearphishing attacks.
+The scam email is designed to masquerade as a critical business email sent from a legitimate authority, typically from relevant executives of important organizations.
+Typically, the content of the message sent is designed for upper management and reports some kind of fake company-wide concern or highly confidential information.

 The term pretexting indicates the practice of presenting oneself as someone else to obtain private information.
 Usually, attackers create a fake identity and use it to manipulate the receipt of information.

-Attackers leveraging this specific social engineering technique use adopt several identities they have created during their carrier.
+Attackers leveraging this specific social engineering technique adopt several identities they have created.
 This bad habit could expose their operations to the investigations conducted by security experts and law enforcement.

-The success of the pretexting attack heavily pretends on the ability’s attacker in building trust
+The success of the pretexting attack heavily pretends on the ability’s attacker to build trust.

 Most advanced forms of pretexting attacks try to manipulate the victims into performing an action that enables an attacker to discover and exploit a point of failure inside an organization.

-An attacker can impersonate an external IT services operator to ask internal staff for information that could allow accessing system within the organization.
+An attacker can impersonate an external IT services operator to ask internal staff for information that could allow accessing systems within the organization.

-Another social engineering technique is the Baiting that exploits the human’s curiosity.
-Baiting is sometimes confused with other social engineering attacks; its main characteristic is the promise of a good that hackers use to deceive the victims.
+Another social engineering technique is the baiting that exploits the human’s curiosity.
+Baiting is sometimes confused with other social engineering attacks.
+Its main characteristic is the promise of goods that hackers use to deceive the victims.

-A classic example is an attack scenario in which attackers use a malicious file disguised as software update or as a generic software.
-An attacker can also power a baiting attack in the physical world, for example disseminating infected USBs tokens in the parking lot of a target organization and wait for internal personnel insert them in the corporate PC.
+A classic example is an attack scenario in which attackers use a malicious file disguised as a software update or as generic software.
+An attacker can also power a baiting attack in the physical world, for example disseminating infected USB tokens in the parking lot of a target organization and wait for internal personnel to insert them into corporate PCs.

-The malware installed on the USB tokens will compromise the PCs gaining the full control to the attacks.
+The malware installed on the USB tokens will compromise the PCs, gaining the full control needed for the attacks.

-A Quid Pro Quo attack (aka ‘something for something’ attack) is a variant of baiting and differs in that instead of baiting a target with the promise of a good; a quid pro quo attack promises a service or a benefit based on the execution of a specific action.
+A quid pro quo attack (aka “something for something” attack) is a variant of baiting.
+Instead of baiting a target with the promise of a good, a quid pro quo attack promises a service or a benefit based on the execution of a specific action.

 The most common quid pro quo attack occurs when a hacker impersonates an IT staffer for a large organization.
 That hacker attempts to contact via phone the employees of the target organization then offers them some kind of upgrade or software installation.